India has had to struggle mightily to gain influence in foreign policy due to 3 past 'burdens': Jaishankar | Headlines

 Jaishankar says India's foreign policy carries three major burdens from its past.
 "One is the 1947 Partition, which reduced the nation both demographically and politically.
 An unintended consequence was to give China more strategic space in Asia.
 Another is the delayed economic reforms that were undertaken a decade and a half after those of China … the 15-year gap continues to put India at a great disadvantage."
 The third, Jaishankar says, is the prolonged exercise of the nuclear option.
 "As a result, India has had to struggle mightily to gain influence in a domain that could have come so much more easily earlier..."
 He terms his book an "effort to contribute to that endeavour, encouraging an honest conversation among Indians, without discouraging the world from eavesdropping".
 In a statement, publishers HarperCollins India says the very nature of international relations and its rules is changing and for India, this means optimal relationships with all the major powers to best advance its goals.
 "Jaishankar analyses these challenges and spells out possible policy responses.
 In doing so, he is very conscious of balancing India's national interest with international responsibilities.
 He places this thinking in the context of history and tradition, appropriate for a civilisational power that seeks to reclaim its place on the world stage," it says.

 According to Jaishankar, international relations may be mostly about other nations, but neither unfamiliarity nor indifference lessens its consequences.
 "So, rather than allow events to come upon us, these are better anticipated and analysed."
 "I have had a ringside view of recent global changes.
 Above all, interacting with our own leadership over many years at different levels of hierarchy had a value that is difficult to put in words.
 From that, the big takeaways were the importance of defining strategic goals, recognising optimal outcomes and appreciating the interplay of politics and policy," he writes in the book.
+Jaishankar put out a tweet on Tuesday evening, saying, "A two-year project finally concluded.
+Thank all those who made it possible.
+Should hit the bookstands in early September."
 Publisher Krishan Chopra says the book brings clarity to a complicated scenario and indicates the path forward.

 Jaishankar had earlier served as the Foreign Secretary (2015-18), Ambassador to the US (2013-15), Ambassador to China (2009-13), High Commissioner to Singapore (2007-09) and Ambassador to the Czech Republic (2000-04).
 He has also had other diplomatic assignments in embassies in Moscow, Washington DC, Colombo, Budapest and Tokyo, as well as in the Ministry of External Affairs and the President's Secretariat.